Great Compassion Repentance Dharma Ceremony

 True Enlightenment Practitioners Association conduct the Great Compassion Repentance Dharma Ceremony regularly to enable members to repent and eliminate their bad karmas from the past and to cleanse their body and mind.
 The Dharma ceremony is wondrously solemn.
 Buddha’s disciples with karmic connections with the Dharma are welcome to join the ceremony.

 We respectfully request the Dharma teacher on duty to preside over the ceremony, enabling members to repent and eliminate past bad karma as well as cleanse their bodies and minds.
 Besides reciting the verse for repentance and prostrating to all the Buddhas, practitioners also chant the Great Compassion Dharani and make vows and transference of merits.
-The Dharma ceremony is wondrously solemn.
-Buddha’s disciples with karmic connections to the Dharma are welcome to join us.

 Why should one prostrate and repent?